sarkispeha/gatsby-blog/src/pages/challenge-ak/15-mongo-and-mongoose/index.md

 mongoose.model('lessons', lessonSchema);
 ```
+As with most models, this one is subject to change.

 Meanwhile... back in _server/index.js_ The app will need to use the `body-parser` module to read the POST request's body, `lessonRoutes` to gain access to the route logic, and the `Lesson` model for the mongoose schema.